MatthewReid854/reliability/docs/Mixture models.rst

 -   BIC - Bayesian Information Criterion
 -   AD - Anderson-Darling goodness of fit statistic
 -   results - a dataframe of the results (point estimate, standard error, Lower CI and Upper CI for each parameter)
+-   goodness_of_fit - a dataframe of the goodness of fit values (Log-likelihood, AICc, BIC, AD).

 Example 2
 ---------